-Retinoids (like the HD Vibrant Retinol Advanced) are one of the best tools for reducing fine lines and wrinkles.
+Retinoids (like the Vibrant Retinol Complex) are the best tools for reducing fine lines and wrinkles.
 This vitamin A derivative stimulates the cells to turn over more quickly and boosts collagen production.

-Retinoids are the general term for all of these derivatives, including retinol, which is available over the counter.
+Retinoids are the general term for all of these derivatives, including retinol, available over the counter.

 These products don’t just reduce wrinkles, though!
-They also soften your skin, even out its texture, and can even fade dark spots.
+They also soften your skin, even its texture, and fade dark spots.

-The downside is that retinoids can potentially irritate your skin, especially if overused.
-Start by using your retinoid of choice just twice a week, followed immediately by a moisturizer.
-Slowly adding retinol to your routine will help you avoid any redness, flaking, or irritation.
+The downside is that retinoids can irritate your skin, especially if overused.
+You can start using your retinoid twice a week, followed immediately by a moisturizer.
+Adding retinol to your routine will help you avoid redness, flaking, or irritation.

 Add a Good Sunscreen

-We’ve said it before, and we’ll say it again!
-Don’t forget sunscreen.
+We’ve said it before, and we’ll repeat it!
+Don’t forget the sunscreen.

-UV rays are the biggest culprit when it comes to causing fine lines and wrinkles.
-If you’re at all interested in skincare (and we’re guessing you are), sunscreen is non-negotiable.
-When you protect your skin from UV rays, you prevent new wrinkles and stop existing wrinkles from getting worse.
+UV rays are the biggest culprit for causing fine lines and wrinkles.
+If you’re interested in skincare (and we’re guessing you are), sunscreen is non-negotiable.
+Protecting your skin from UV rays prevents new wrinkles and stops existing wrinkles from worsening.

 Try Products With Antioxidants

 Antioxidants are another line of defense in your fight against wrinkles.
 They include vitamin C, niacinamide, and resveratrol.